Why the student debating society in Bangor, and Reform UK, are both wrong.

 Higher Education (Freedom of Speech) Act 2023 (click on link for details of the act.)

-The current committee of the Debating and Political Society at Bangor University, who may or may not have broken that law but were certainly very unwise, have walked into a Reform UK trap by turning down a request by two Reform UK members of parliament to speak to the society.
+The current committee of the Debating and Political Society at Bangor University, who might or might not have broken that law if it applied in Wales but were certainly unwise, have walked into a Reform UK trap by turning down a request by two Reform UK members of parliament to speak to the society.

 That in itself was entirely within their rights, but they then put themselves firmly in the wrong by issuing a statement about their decision which set out political grounds for rejecting the invitation and could easily be read as if they had banned Reform UK from the University (which the Debating Society committee have no authority whatsoever do so.)